 Schwab Target 2065 Index Fund (SWYOX)

-And finally, let’s look at the Schwab Target 2065 Index Fund (SWYOX).
-At 97% invested in stocks, this is about as aggressive as you can get.
-As was the case with the Schwab Target 2065 Fund, SWYOX also has a healthy allocation to developed and emerging markets.
+Finally, let’s look at the Schwab Target 2065 Index Fund (SWYOX).
+SWYOX is unsurprisingly loaded with equities: At a 96% allocation to stocks, this is about as aggressive as a target-date fund can get.
+Just like in the Schwab Target 2065 Fund, SWYOX allocates a massive portion of assets (52% currently) to SCHX.
+It also has a healthy helping of developed- and emerging-markets stocks, at nearly a third of assets.

 Related: The 7 Best Dividend ETFs [Get Income + Diversify]